waffle-iron/DevTools-1/README.md

 Dependencies are the modules including the project itself, that should be provisioned<br>
 to UserScope.
 All the modules should be located in the same root folder:<br>
-If the dependency module already installed in the system you can skip it by setting `deploy = $false`
+If the dependency module is already installed in the system you can skip it by setting `deploy = $false`

 to configure the dependencies add the following section in the module's psd1 `ModuleName.psd1`